cookm353/cookm353/README.md

 <!-- - 🔭 I’m currently working on earning an IBM professional certificate in data science while also getting an AS in data analysis -->
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->
-- 🌱 I’m currently learning Node.js and Express
+- 🌱 I’m currently learning Node.js, Express, and Java
 - 💬 Ask me about my progress learning how to play the guitar
 - 📫 How to reach me: cookm353@gmail.com
 - 😄 Pronouns: he/him